Specialties

 - General

-- Understand the significance of venous thromboembolism (VTE) morbidity and mortality in the whole hospital setting and appreciate that much of this is preventable (CR3)
+- Understand the significance of venous thromboembolism (VTE) morbidity and mortality in the whole hospital setting and to appreciate that much of this is preventable (CR3)

 - General